Imtiaz Dharker on Radio

 'Her clear-eyed attention brings each subject dazzlingly into focus.
 She makes it look easy, this clarity and economy, but it is her deft phrasing, wit and grace that create this immediacy'. - Carol Ann Duffy

 Imtiaz Dharker was awarded the Queen's Gold Medal for Poetry for her fifth collection Over the Moon.
 Her sixth, Luck is the Hook, was published by Bloodaxe on 29 March 2018.
 The book was given a pre-publication launch at Verve Poetry Festival in Birmingham.
-She has read at a number of festivals in 2018, including Cúirt International Festival of Literature, Newcastle Poetry Festival and Edinburgh International Book Festival, with appearances at Ilkley Literature Festival and Woodstock Poetry Festival forthcoming in the autumn.
-See her events here.
+She was the first ever poet-in-residence at The London Book Fair in April 2018, and was a headline poet at Cúirt International Festival of Literature later that month.
+She went on to read at Newcastle Poetry Festival, The John Hewitt Summer School, Edinburgh International Book Festival and Woodstock Poetry Festival, and was Poet-in-Residence at Ilkley Literature Festival.
+She will headline at StAnza International Poetry Festival in March 2019, where she will also give a masterclass.
+See Imtiaz's forthcoming events here.

 Imtiaz Dharker was The London Book Fair's first ever 'Poet of the Fair' in April 2018).
 A five-minute interview Imtiaz gave to The London Book Fair can be read here.